FoxxMD/context-mod/docs/operatorConfiguration.md

 </details>

-Produces these variables at runtime for the application:
+When all three are used together they produce these variables at runtime for the application:

 ```
 clientId: f4b4df1c7b2